 As demonstrated in the UCLA study, meditation is more effective when practiced regularly.
 Even just 10 minutes a day can offer significant and noticeable benefits over a short period of time.
 But, how do you begin?

 Although there are countless styles of meditation practice, one of the most profound is the ancient Tibetan practice of Shamatha meditation.
 Shamatha means “calm abiding” in Sanskrit.
 It is intended to help people access their mind’s natural state of tranquility and clarity.
-The technique involves focusing the breath on a specific object, and letting go of all other thoughts as attention is consistently trained on the process of breathing.
+The technique involves breathing exercises that focus the breath on a specific object, and letting go of all other thoughts as attention is consistently trained on the process of breathing.
 This is a great method for beginners.

 Find a quiet, comfortable place to sit, and pick a small object (such as a rock) to place on the ground in front of you.
 Focus your eyes and your breathing on the rock, and as thoughts inevitably arise, simply acknowledge and then release them, letting them slip away with each out-breath.
 When your mind wanders off, gently bring your attention back to your breathing and the rock, visualizing each inhalation and exhalation going to and from the rock.